Find the Steps of the Gradual Release of Responsibility

 Lesson #4: Does "ball" begin with the letter 'B' or 'D'?

-A. Students take turns asking one another "Does _____ begin with the letter B or D?" and answering, "____ begins with the letter ____." according to what the teacher points to.
+A. Students walk around the room and take turns asking one another "Does _____ begin with the letter B or D?" and answering, "____ begins with the letter ____." according to what the picture represents.

 B. Teacher shows class pictures and identifies words that begin with B or D by saying, "____ begins with the letter ____."